-Cell membrane Cytoplasm

-Nucleus Nucleolus

-Rough Endoplasmic Reticulum Ribosomes

-Smooth Endoplasmic Reticulum Golgi apparatus
+Cell membrane Nucleus Rough Endoplasmic Reticulum Smooth Endoplasmic Reticulum Lysosomes Chloroplasts Vacuole

-Lysosomes Mitochondria

-Chloroplasts Cell Wall

-Vacuole

 Describe and explain the function of each of these organelles or structures.
 A few sentences for each will suffice - you will cover the more complicated aspects in class in September.